Teaching English in China

 You have lots of space to grow and develop your career.
 Most English teachers feel like their jobs are rewarding and feel like they are making a difference.
 Almost everyone starts as an English teacher.
 But it’s easy to diversify into different roles.
 If you go to China with an open mind and a sense of adventure, you’ll get over the culture shock and have an amazing time.

-TEFL jobs in China are usually by tutoring or teaching in an academy, public school, from kindergarten to university.
-The two main options are working in a public school or private language academy.
+TEFL jobs in China range from anywhere such as an English Training Center, kindergarten, or university.
+But the two main options for teaching English in China are working in a public school or a private language academy.

-English Training Centers (China) – There are thousands of English language training centers for before and after school learning.
+There are thousands of English language training centers for before and after-school learning.
 The aim is to increase fluency through English conversation.
 Teachers work 30 hours a week on average during evenings and weekends.

 - Premier TEFL China Internship – Get paid, earn TEFL certification, and experience China all at the same time in an internship program for China.